 Take a look at our exclusive list of Scholarships for Indian Students

-How to Apply for Student Visa for Free Education In Germany?
+Student Visa for Free Education in Germany

 In Germany, applicants need a residence permit or student visa for Germany if they remain for over 90 days as a student.
 Candidates would be needed to demonstrate to the immigration officer that they have sufficient funds in a Blocked Account for one year, as previously indicated.
 The monthly payment would be €800 (INR 70876) to €900 (INR 79736) or €10,000 (INT 885956) to €11,000 (INR 974551) per year.
 A student’s residency permit is valid for a maximum of two years.
 If the course lasts longer than the specified two years, it must be renewed.
 After receiving your university admission letter and successfully applying for a German Student Visa, the next and last step is to go to Germany to follow your aspirations and dreams.